NoobScorpio7/Gun-Controller/README.md

 important tips:

-you should always put that code in update that involves in game intraction and action.
+you should always put that code in update() method that involves in game intraction and action.